buildcomplete/crypto-capex-timeline-explorer/architecture.md

 - The ruby code is possible to run via *IRB* (Ruby interactive)
 - The octave code is run from Octave gui.
-- All stuff is run from containers both to make it easy to deply, but also because I cannot install stuff.
+- All stuff is run from containers both to make it easy to deploy, but also because I cannot install stuff.
 - Initially all code was developed in a readme and copy pasted, later to be refactored
 - Data was (and is) downloaded via Coingecko public API, this takes ages to download...
-I do respect the throtling
+I do respect the throttling

 To consolidate data I write a small website - I hate javascript, so I will try not to use it, it does give some limitations on how i can cross reference data.

-Anyway, the architecture will be something like this No fcing enterprise architeture here, no database, no message broker, no sht, just files
+Anyway, the architecture will be something like this No f🧨ng enterprise architecture here.
+NO DATABASE, NO MESSAGE BROKER, no sh🚀t, just files.
 ## System Architecture
 ```mermaid
 flowchart LR